abhin4v/abhin4v.github.io/posts/fast-sudoku-solver-in-haskell-1.md

 type Grid = [Row]
 ```

-Since a cell is either fixed with a particular digit or has a set of digits as possibilities, so it is natural to represent it as a [sum type][4] with `Fixed` and `Possible` constructors.
+A cell is either fixed with a particular digit or has a set of digits as possibilities.
+So it is natural to represent it as a [sum type][4] with `Fixed` and `Possible` constructors.
 A row is a list of cells and a grid is a list of rows.

 We'll take the input puzzle as a string of 81 characters representing the cells, left-to-right and top-to-bottom.
 An example is: